rbrown146/Gov_Election_Analytics/index.md

 ![](./final_reflect/win_margin.png)
 * Note that bars are colored by color of party of actual state winner, not direction of error (e.g GOP, Dem)

+If you recall, I was missing polling data for eight states/territories and had to estimate polling data based on values in nearby states.
+This resulted in predictions that were both highly inaccurate and fairly good.
+The states/territories for which I estimated polling data are listed below, followed by the rank of their predicton error relative to other states (with 1 being the most inaccurate prediction and 51 the most accurate):

+South Dakota (1), Rhode Island (2), Illinois (3), North Dakota (9), West Virginia (21), Nebraska (30), DC (41), Wyoming (49)

 ![](./final_reflect/win_range.png)
 ![](./final_reflect/biden.png)
 ![](./final_reflect/trump.png)